MichaelAquilina/Some-2D-RPG/TASKS.md

 Todo
 ----

+- [] - Consider converting BoundingBox back to normal Rectangle and making the QuadTree using those instead.
+Faster.
 - [IP] - Refactoring of TiledMap namespace to support ILoadable and gracefully transition between Map changes.
 - [] - Add a property to all ILoadable classes 'Loaded' which specifies if the classes LoadContent() method has been called.
 - [] - Should DrawableSet accept non-drawable items like hit-bounding boxes?
 Maybe it should be more extensible in that regard